EugeneKozhun/commit-message-template/README.md

 Customize the plugin to your needs:

-1. Go to `File > Settings > Version Control > Commit Message Template`
+1. Go to `File > Settings > Version Control > Commit Message Template`.
-2. Enter your desired commit message template
+2. Enter your desired commit message template.
+3. (Optional) Configure your own rules for Task id & Type.

 ---